koyunkyung/archive-uoft/README.md

-# Outbreaks in Toronto Healthcare Institutions After Covid-19: Analysis of the Causative Agents and Trend of Fluctuations
+# Outbreaks in Toronto Healthcare Institutions After Covid-19: Analysis of the Frequency and Causative Agent Trends

 ## Overview